SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Introduction

 \section{Introduction}

 Large foundation models have achieved tremendous success in various domains, including linguistics, computer vision and biology.
 In particular, large language models (LLMs), such as the GPT series \cite{radford2018improving,brown2020language} and the LLaMA family \cite{touvron2023llama,touvron2023llama2} have reshaped the perception of how machine understands human languages.
 The predominant success of these models is primarily due to the model size, usually scaling to hundreds of billions of parameters.
 The scaling laws seem to suggest the capacity of LLMs grows with the model size \cite{kaplan2020scaling}, but nonetheless requiring massive amount of resources for pre-training, storing, and fine-tuning.
 Particularly, memory requirement for training an LLM imposes a hard barrier for model deployment on commercial GPUs.
-For example, the LLaMA 7B model requires a memory cost of approximately 84G under 32-bit floating point, including 28G of parameter state and 56G of optimizer state for momentum-based optimizers, like Adam \cite{zhao2024galore,kingma2014adam}.
+For example, the LLaMA 7B model requires a minimum memory cost of approximately 42G under 16-bit floating point, including 14G of parameter state and 28G of optimizer state for momentum-based optimizers, like Adam \cite{zhao2024galore,kingma2014adam}.

-Building a LLM (from scratch) for downstream tasks typically involves two phases, i.e., pretraining and fine-tuning.
+Building an LLM (from scratch) for downstream tasks typically involves two phases, i.e., pretraining and fine-tuning.
 The goal of pretraining is to capture general language patterns and semantics, enabling the model to acquire useful representations of words and sentences.
-Common pretraining objectives include masked language modeling \cite{kenton2019bert}, next token prediction \cite{radford2018improving,radford2019language}, etc. Fine-tuning then tailors the learned model representations from pretraining to downstream tasks, adjusting its weights to enhance performance on specific objectives.
-Pioneered by LoRA \cite{hu2022lora}, recent works have popularized low-rank finetuning of a given pretrained model ($W_0$), where $W_0$ is generally full-rank (i.e., pretrained without any constraints).
+Common pretraining objectives include masked language modeling \cite{kenton2019bert}, next token prediction \cite{radford2018improving,radford2019language}, etc.